The 5 Most Common Scams in Cancun And How to Avoid Them

 3. Major Scam in Souvenir and Gas Station Shops

 I don’t remember exactly what was the due change, as it was a while ago.
-But the shop attendant was insisting that my mum paid with a smaller note.
-After some discussion I decided not to engage further because it would have been useless.
-I also wasn’t 100% sure we were right being my mum not so familiar with the Mexican bill, so I let go.
+But the shop attendant was insisting that my mum pay with a smaller note.
+After some discussion, I decided not to engage further because it would have been useless.
+I also wasn’t 100% sure we were right, as my mum is not so familiar with the Mexican bill, so I let go.

 If something like this happens to you, make sure you report it to the authorities.